Biceps Tendon Tears at the Elbow

 The biceps muscle in the arm has a tendon that attaches to the shoulder socket and to the elbow on the bottom end to a bone called the radius.
 Depending on the location of the biceps tendon tear, patients may experience pain in the shoulder or in the elbow.

-Tears to the biceps tendon where it attaches to the elbow can occur from a sports injury or from lifting a heavy object where the arm is bent but then forcefully straightened by something.
+Tears to the biceps tendon where it attaches to the elbow can occur from a sports injury or from lifting a heavy object where the arm is bent, but then forcefully straightened.

 Distal Biceps Tendonitis